abalarin/Flask-on-Linode/FlaskDeployment.md

 ## Configure Environment Variables
-If your application has environment variables you may want to move them into a configuration file.
+If your application has environment variables, you may want to move them into a configuration file.
 This can be skipped if you Project doesn't have any environment variables.

 The following are rudimentary examples of some environment variables that you might have on your application.
 1. Create a configuration file for any of the environment variables for your Application.